 14 Jun (where celebrated)

-On this day, together with the eastern rites of the Catholic Church, Carmelites commemorate the prophet Elisha, a prophet of the Hebrew Scriptures.
+On this day, together with the Orthodox and the eastern rites of the Catholic Church, Carmelites commemorate the prophet Elisha, a prophet of the Hebrew Scriptures.
 The story of Elisha is found in the first and second Book of Kings.
 God’s word to Elijah names Elisha to be his successor as prophet (1Kgs 19:16).
 Elisha received this commission for the first time when Elijah “threw his mantle over him” (1Kgs 19:19).
 Soon after Elijah is taken from the earth.
 As he goes, Elisha requests and receives a “double share” of Elijah’s spirit, the special blessing of an elder son who traditionally received twice the inheritance of other children.
 Taking up Elijah’s mantle and prophetic role, Elisha, as Elijah’s disciple and ‘son’ carries on his prophetic legacy, standing in the presence of the true God and witnessing to this presence among the people of Israel in acts of service.
 The Elisha story cycle represents the prophet as one who walked in the way of Elijah.
 Elisha’s prophetic actions and deeds echo those of Elijah: cleansing drinking water, feeding large crowds, healing a foreigner of leprosy and raising a boy from the dead.
 In Hebrew, Elisha means “God is Salvation”.

 The memorial of St Elisha was incorporated into the Carmelite liturgical calendar by the Carmelite General Chapter in 1399.
 Like Elisha, Carmelites call Elijah “father” and strive to live the prophetic life of disciple and son that Elisha did, seeking always to stand in the presence of the true God now revealed in Jesus Christ.

 Other saints: Bl Maria Candida of the Eucharist (1884-1949)